thrawn-sh/subversion/README.md

  }
 ```

-The GIT master is located at https://scm.shadowhunt.de/subversion
+The full documentation is located at https://dev.shadowhunt.de/subversion/